Fhadk/AdviceAPIApplication/README.md

 ## 🚀 Submission Instructions

-- Please make sure to implement your enhancements.
+- Please make sure to implement your enhancements
+- Implement Swagger
+- TestCase coverage >= 80%
+- Instructions on how to run the code
-- Update this README.md to explain your changes and decisions.
+- Update this README.md to explain your changes and decisions
-- Create a branch and make a pull request.
+- Fork this repo, create a branch, and make a pull request

+## 🚀 AI Code
+- AI code snippet will not be accepted and auto auto-rejected.